joerg-pfruender/joerg-pfruender.github.io/_posts/2022-12-08-mockinjector3.md

 tags: [software, testing, unit tests]
 ---

-Small announcement in preparation for my next blog post about testing:
+A small announcement in preparation for my next blog post about testing:

 I've forked [https://github.com/hypoport/MockInjector](https://github.com/hypoport/MockInjector)
 into [https://github.com/joerg-pfruender/MockInjector](https://github.com/joerg-pfruender/MockInjector)
 and released version 3.0!

-No need to write any boilerplate code for mocking depencies for your object under test!
+No need to write any boilerplate code for mocking dependencies for your object under test!